pollardd/Lora-Gate-Alarm/README.md

 Thony Version 4.01

 ## Installation
-Modify secrets.py and secretsHouse.py with generated encryption keys using GenerateEncryptionKey.py Modify secretsHouse.py with your Wifi SSID and password Set a time zone in hours plus or minus UTC in constants.py  (no automatic daylight savings adjustments are made) Set a NTP time pool server local to you in constants.py Save the files to the required devices as listed below.
+Modify secrets.py with generated encryption keys using GenerateEncryptionKey.py Modify secretsHouse.py with your Wifi SSID and password Set a time zone in hours plus or minus UTC in constants.py  (no automatic daylight savings adjustments are made) Set a NTP time pool server local to you in constants.py Save the files to the required devices as listed below.
-Disable debugging in constants.py once things are running smoothly
+Disable debugging in constants.py by setting it to 0 once things are running smoothly

 The file listing below describes which files are required on the main (house) device and which are required on the remote (gate) device(s)
 FileName                    Location Device     Description